Image

 Application Process:

-To apply, download the EHS-RISE Summer 2023 Application Worksheet and follow the directions to submit your final application online via Qualtrics by 5:00pm Arizona time on April 1, 2023.
-Please note that you will also need to upload an unofficial UArizona transcript and a Certificate of Indian Blood or Tribal Enrollment Record.
-Applications will be reviewed on a rolling basis.
+Download an EHS-RISE Application Worksheet and follow the directions to submit your final application online via Qualtrics by 5:00pm Arizona Time on March 1, 2024.
+Applications will be reviewed on a rolling basis; late or incomplete applications will not be accepted.
+Please note that as part of the application you will also need to upload an unofficial UArizona transcript and a Certificate of Indian Blood or Tribal Enrollment Record.
+A letter of recommendation from a tribal elder or leader, or a teacher, will also be required for EHS-RISE.
+Please direct your recommender to e-mail the letter to Jennifer Cubeta, UBRP Director, at cubeta@arizona.edu.
+Your letter must be received by April 1 to be considered.

 Questions?

-Please contact Jennifer Cubeta (cubeta@arizona.edu) or Agnes Attakai (agnesa@arrizona.edu).
+Please contact Jennifer Cubeta (cubeta@arizona.edu).